Outlining The California OTS’ 2021 Highway Safety Plan

 • Adult Distracted Drivers

-• Teen Distracted Drivers Education and Enforcement
+• Teen Distracted Drivers Education And Enforcement

-• Be Wiser Teen Impaired and Distracted Driving- Train the Trainer Program
+• Be Wiser Teen Impaired And Distracted Driving- Train The Trainer Program

 • San Luis Obispo County Youth Traffic Safety Initiative